 If you work in a different setting, like a primary school, or a youth club, and you’d still like to take part in Project Vote, please get in touch with us using this online form.

 If you are a home educator, or you are a young person who is home educated who wants to take part, please get in touch with us.

-All schools signed up will receive an electronic ballot paper on 19 April, which can then be sent to learners to complete on any device, anywhere.
+All schools and youth clubs signed up will receive an electronic ballot paper on 3 May, which can then be sent to learners to complete on any device, anywhere.